kinow/kinoshita.eti.br/_posts/2010-12-10-article-about-testlink-and-hudson-integration-published.md

 ---
-title: 'Article about TestLink and Hudson integration published'
-id: 512
-author: kinow
+date: 2010-12-10 10:52:22 +1300
+layout: post
 tags:
 - jenkins
 - testlink
 - articles
 - software quality
-category: 'articles'
-time: '10:52:22'
+title: Article about TestLink and Hudson integration published
 ---

 Since September I've been working on a project to integrate TestLink and Hudson.
 The project consists basically in a Hudson Plug-in that uses <a title="TestLink java api" href="http://testlinkjavaapi.sourceforge.net/">TestLink Java API</a> to retrieve information of Automated Test Cases created in <a title="TestLink" href="http://www.teamst.org">TestLink</a>.
 You can read more about the plug-in in the following address: <a title="TestLink Hudson Plug-in" href="http://wiki.hudson-ci.org/display/HUDSON/TestLink+Plugin">http://wiki.hudson-ci.org/display/HUDSON/TestLink+Plugin</a>.

 I wrote an article in conjunction with <a title="Anderson dos Santos" href="http://andersonxp.tumblr.com/">Anderson dos Santos</a> about this Plug-in.
 The article was published by <a title="Testing Experience" href="http://www.testingexperience.com/">Testing Experience</a> in its December issue.
 The issue's topic is Open Source Tools.
 You can download the whole magazine from <a title="Testing Experience" href="http://www.testingexperience.com/">Testing Experience website</a> (I highly recommend downloading the magazine, there are some great articles there!).